 Study of microorganisms and their relationship to health, ecology, and related fields.
-Prerequisites: (BIO156 or BIO181 with a grade of "C" or better) or (one year high school biology with a grade of "C" or better).
-(CHM130 or higher numbered CHM prefixed course) or (one year of high school chemistry) suggested but not required.
+Prerequisites: (BIO156 or BIO181 with a grade of "C" or better or one year of High School biology with a grade of "C" or better) and (a grade of "C" or better in RDG091 or eligibility for CRE101 as indicated by reading placement test score).
+CHM130 or higher or one year of High School chemistry suggested but not required.